zongxlim/maze-solver/README.md

 "

 Mazes in maze2.txt and maze5.txt are meant to test the edge cases for my maze solvers and cannot be solved!
 CarlStack.class is the implementation of a Stack interface (Stack.java), both provided by my professor, Jed Yang.

+MazeSquare.java is used in Maze.java to build each squares in the maze!